 What should — and shouldn’t — go in my safe-deposit box?

-Here are good things to put in a safe-deposit box:
+Good things to put in a safe-deposit box include:

 - Personal papers.